 You have many options on filling with various colored vegetable/bean-based sweet fillings such as red bean paste, taro or mung bean, many of which you’ll find ready-made in Asian stores.
 Then you also have some with sesame seed paste as I have here, which I adapted from this useful post about making the baked mooncakes.

 The trick is to make the outer layer really thin around the ball of filling, then put it in the mould and pop it out.
 Traditional moulds are wooden with the shape cut into them, but more common these days are the plastic press-type moulds I used here as it’s easier to get the mooncakes out.
-I used this KINGSO Round Mooncake 50g DIY Moon Cake Mold Cookie Cutter 4 Flower Plant Stamps Decoration found on Amazon which was nice and easy to use.
+I used this KINGSO Round Mooncake 50g DIY Moon Cake Mold Cookie Cutter 4 Flower Plant Stamps Decoration found on Amazon which was nice and easy to use (affiliate link).

 I won’t lie, these Chinese mooncakes are a little fiddly to make, but it’s not difficult, really.
 And I know mine are far from perfect-looking, but they’re still cute.
 Plus more importantly, the result is a delicious treat that I’m sure anyone would love to receive as a gift and enjoy whatever the occasion.
 Sweet and gently nutty, these are definitely worth the effort.